-Don't let the neighborhood name fool you — Little Italy is a unique district within the city offering cuisine from Asia to Africa to Europe and beyond.
-With a large immigrant population, Little Italy draws influences from its previously settled ancestors while expanding and embracing a multitude of cultures through the years.
-Close to Downtown, visitors can enjoy the diverse shops and delicious dining options, bakeries, import markets, shops and salons.
+Don't let the neighborhood name fool you — Little Italy is a unique district within the city of Syracuse offering cuisine inspired by Italy, Asia, Europe and more.
+With a large immigrant population, Little Italy draws influences from its previously settled ancestors while expanding and embracing a multitude of cultures throughout the years.
+Close to Downtown Syracuse, visitors can enjoy the diverse shops and delicious dining options, bakeries, import markets, shops and salons.

 Best breakfasts + brunch spots